 - Watch your alcohol intake

-- Don’t take naps during the day
+- Don't take naps in the day

 - Make sure your bed is comfortable with a good mattress and pillows

 - Get outside everyday and have some fresh air

 - If don't sleep in 20 minutes, get up and do something boring for a while then try again